jnjosh/HubKit/README.md

 *A GitHub API wrapper from [rpwll](http://github.com/rpwll) and [jnjosh](http://github.com/jnjosh).*

+__HubKit is still a work in progress.
+This is not yet a fully armed and operational battle station.__

 HubKit is a GitHub API client written in Objective-C, intended for use on iOS.
 It provides a native wrapper around the GitHub API based on [AFNetworking][afn].

 ## Setting up for Development / Contributing